 - What happened to Vancouver's promise last year to fast-track bus-only lanes?
 (Sun)

-- Uber's global head of mobility warned Indiana that should rapidly expand transit rather than widen roads to accommodate a rising number of privately owned vehicles.
+- Uber's global head of mobility warned that Indiana should rapidly expand transit rather than widen roads to accommodate a rising number of privately owned vehicles.
 (Economic Times)

 - Vienna allows anyone to turn an on-street parking space into a parklet, as long as they promise to keep it maintained.
 (The Guardian)